• Recipes

 My Top Tips

-All of the ingredients must be at room temperature and it is very important that the butter is soft.
+All of the ingredients must be at room temperature and it is very important that the butter is soft but not melted.
 This allows it to be beaten into the batter easily.

 The Rum Butter Glaze needs to be warm and liquid for the glaze to easily soak into the cake.
 If the glaze cools before you can use it, the butter will separate.
 Simply warm the glaze in the microwave in 30-second bursts until the butter is melted again and whisk the glaze to mix it in thoroughly.